 After uninstalling the software, you might want to verify that Excel® has cleaned up its own lists (e.g., Toolbar and Add-ins available).
-To do this, simply open Excel®, and choose the Tools|Add-ins...command or the Office Button, then Options|Add-ins.
-If the What's Best! add-in appears in the list of Add-Ins available, click on the check box before it.
+To do this, simply open Excel®, and choose the Tools|Add-ins...command or the Office® Button, then Options|Add-ins.
+If the What'sBest! add-in appears in the list of Add-Ins available, click on the check box before it.
 An error message should appear informing you that the WBA.XLA or WBA.XLAM file can not be found and prompt you to delete it.
 Thus, click Yes and the entry will be removed from the list.

 Similarly, to clean up the Excel® list of toolbars, choose the View|Toolbars|Customize... command or right click on the Ribbon bar.
-If the What's Best! toolbar appears in the list of Toolbars:, select the What's Best! toolbar, click the Delete button, and click the OK button to delete it from the list.
+If the What'sBest! toolbar appears in the list of Toolbars:, select the What'sBest! toolbar, click the Delete button, and click the OK button to delete it from the list.

-INSTALLATION DETAILS 40 The What's Best! add-in can always be reinstalled by launching the installation program again.
-The what spess, and in our always of remsamed by fauthening the installation program again.
+The What's Best! add-in can always be reinstalled by launching the installation program again.